Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 5: Enhance The Details To Make Your Photos Pop

 This is the part that can separate your photos from the masses.
 Pay attention to the details.
 Does your subject have a feature that should stand out a bit?
 Bright the eyes.
 Shine up some chrome on a car.
 Add some texture to a building.

-It's amazing how subtle details can affect your perception of a photo.
-Have you ever seen a bad composite where someone looks plastered on a background, yet doesn't belong?
-You know it's a fake right away.
-All it would take is a very subtle shadow to make it believable, but someone skipped that step.
+It’s amazing how subtle details can affect your perception of a photo.
+Have you ever seen a bad composite where someone looks plastered on a background yet doesn’t belong?
+You know it’s a fake right away.
+It would take a very subtle shadow to make it believable, but someone skipped that step.

 The brain rejects inconsistency.
-We know when something doesn't look right, even if we don't know what's missing.
-If you really want to make your photos pop, take some time enhancing the details of your subject.
-I increased the highlights in Elena's hair below, brightened her eyes a bit and made her skin a tad warmer.
+We know when something doesn’t look right, even if we don’t know what’s missing.
+If you want to make your photos pop, take some time enhancing the details of your subject.
+I increased the highlights in Elena’s hair below, brightened her eyes, and made her skin a tad warmer.

-The warmth of her skin and the cool tone of the background is another form of contrast.
-It's a detail that makes her stand out from the wall.
+The warmth of her skin and the cool background tone is another form of contrast.
+It’s a detail that makes her stand out from the wall.
 Your selective edits to details add contrast and tension that the brain finds interesting.
-So tweak those details and make your photos pop in the mind of your viewer.
+So tweak those details and make your photos pop into the mind of your viewer.